Kurtosis

 Solution

-We apply the function kurtosis from the e1071 package to compute the kurtosis of eruptions.
+We apply the function kurtosis from the e1071 package to compute the excess kurtosis of eruptions.
 As the package is not in the core R library, it has to be installed and loaded into the R workspace.

 > duration = faithful$eruptions # eruption durations